Guerrilla war in the Baltic states: In Lithuania

 Small group of partisans from the Vytis military district in 1946.

 Former members of the Lithuanian Territorial Defense Force, Lithuanian Liberty Army, Lithuanian Armed Forces, Lithuanian Riflemen's Union formed the basis of Lithuanian partisans.
-Farmers, Lithuanian officials, students, teachers, even pupils joined the partisan movement.
-The movement was actively supported by society and the Catholic church.
+Farmers, Lithuanian officials, students, teachers, and even pupils joined the partisan movement.
+The movement was actively supported by society and the Catholic Church.
 By the end of 1945, an estimated 30,000 armed people lived in the forests in Lithuania.